vandergus/srozum-camera-tester-wiki/Operating Manual.md

-The current version of firmware is **2.4** and it has following test modes implemented.
+The latest version of firmware is **2.5** and it has following test modes implemented.

 - Simple
 - Focal Vertical